History of Health in Saskatchewan: An Interactive Timeline- 1782- 1966

 FIRST GENERAL HOSPITAL OPEN IN THE NORTH-WEST TERRITORIES (PRESENT DAY SASKATCHEWAN)

-Residents of the city of Regina requiring hospital care are initially forced to go east to Brandon or Winnipeg for service.
+Residents of the city of Regina that require hospital care are initially forced to go east to Brandon or Winnipeg for service.
 In 1889, the first general hospital in the Northwest Territories (at Medicine Hat) opens with “forty beds and a $5 hospitalization (insurance) option.”
-By 1895, patients form Regina account for 1,623 days of in-patient care.
+By 1895, patients from Regina account for 1,623 days of in-patient care.

 1892-09-16 23:44:40